prabh8331/Data-Engineering-with-Azure/Module13a-AWS/Class3/readme.md

 revisit: this
-uploadig the sales data in the partaion format create a new folder = partationed data inside create a another folder =
+uploadig the sales data in the partaion format create a new folder = partationed_data inside create a another folder =  country=USA

 Amazon Athena --> Query editor --> settings --> Manage -->